ihechukwudere/decapp/README.md

 # Decathapp
-Decathapp is a Decathlon events manager.
+Decathapp reads a Decathlon event points from a csv file, calculates the average and total score of each Athlete, and displays the results in stdout in descending order in xml format.